Tom Murphy hits two homers to help the Mariners move a game out of the wild card by beating the Diamondbacks

-He lost a season, albeit a shortened one of just 60 games, to a foot injury.
-An abysmal slump to start this season, where nothing seemed to feel right at the plate and the results reflected the discomfort, costing him playing time and the starting role at catcher.
+He lost a season, albeit a shortened one of just 60 games, to a fluke foot injury that wouldn’t never seem to heal.
+A sluggish spring training, where he looked like he’d missed multiple seasons, carried into the start of the 2021 season, leading to abysmal slump.

+Nothing seemed to feel right at the plate, he couldn’t hit a fastball — the one thing he needed to do — and the results reflected the discomfort.
+His playing time dwindled and his future with the team seemed uncertain.

-But in the final months of what has been a frustrating season, Tom Murphy has returned to being the primary catcher in the Mariners’ push for their first postseason appearance since 2001.
+But in the final months of a season where few things have gone right, Tom Murphy has returned to being a contributor in the Mariners’ push for their first postseason appearance since 2001.

-Murphy belted a pair of home runs off Arizona starter Madison Bumgarner, and the Mariners held on for an expected but not easy 5-4 victory over the Diamondbacks.
+Murphy belted a pair of home runs off Arizona starter Madison Bumgarner, he worked with Marco Gonzales for a quality outing and the Mariners held on for an expected but not-so-easy 5-4 victory over the Diamondbacks, Friday night at T-Mobile Park.

+It was their 30th one-run win of the season, which is the most in MLB.

+“Always interesting, always entertaining,” manager Scott Servais said.
+“That’s it.
+That’s the 2021 Mariners.
+A nice way to start the homestand.
+We got an opportunity to pick up a game in the standings tonight, which is really nice as our guys continue to grind through it.”

-In their 141st game of the season, this Mariners team that has continued to defy expectations and thwart off the predicted slide to mediocrity, moved to one game back of the second wild-card spot once again with a 77-64 record.
+In their 141st game of the season, this Mariners team that has continued to defy expectations and thwart off their predicted slide to mediocrity, moved to one game back of the second wild-card spot once again with a 77-64 record.

+“I think the biggest thing we’ve done is mitigate those down stretches to find a way to win and somehow to break up the monotony of losing 2-3-4 games in a row,” Murphy said.
+“This the best team I’ve ever been on when it comes to that.
+It’s incredible how much morale we have, and how much we don’t allow what happened yesterday to affect us today.”

 All three teams from the American League East lost Friday night while the two American League West teams — the Mariners and A’s picked up wins.

-The Red Sox (80-63) got down 4-0 early and tried to rally against the White Sox bullpen but fell short at Guaranteed Rate Field, losing 4-3.
+The Red Sox (80-63) got down 4-0 early and tried to rally against the White Sox bullpen, but fell short at Guaranteed Rate Field, losing 4-3.

 And the Yankees continued to fade, losing their seventh straight game in a 10-3 drubbing by the Mets at Citi Field.
 Since winning 13 games in a row in August, the Yanks have lost 11 of 13 games to fall to 78-63.

+“If you look back on how the season started, and the fact that Murph did not play at all last year,” Servais said.
+“He got off to a really slow start.
+At that point, I didn’t know if he could kind of work his way out of it.
+But to his credit, he’s been probably been one of our most consistent at-bats here over the last week or so just grinding through it.”

+In last 11 games, Murphy has a .321/.474/ .536 slash line with nine hits in 35 plate appearances with two homers, nine RBI, nine walks and seven strikeouts.

-Seattle got a usable start from Marco Gonzales, who pitched six innings allowing three runs — all of them unearned — on four hits with a walk and three strikeouts.
+Seattle got a quality start from Gonzales, who relied on his fastball to pitch six innings allowing three runs — all of them unearned — on four hits with a walk and three strikeouts.

 Wait, all of his runs were unearned?